-What this means is that a life coach attends an accredited coaching certification program, and passes a written and oral exam once complete.
+What this means is that a life coach attends an accredited life coach certification program, and passes a written and oral exam once complete.

 As I mentioned, many life coaches see clients one-on-one, much like therapists.
 Though private coaching can happen over the phone, via Skype, or in-person – it doesn’t have to take place in an office.

 But wait – there’s more!
 Coaches often also create group programs or retreats, and many expand into online programs or services, though these additional offerings often fall into “training” rather than “coaching.”

 This makes coaching businesses a little more creative and dynamic than you might think – and you, as a new coach, can find a business modality that fits your personality and style.

 Finally, many coaches will agree to coach someone for a predetermined package towards a specific goal.
 So unlike therapy, coaching isn’t usually completely open-ended.
 While someone may choose work with a coach for a long time, their progress is much more easily charted because it’s goal-oriented.

 Here’s a cool free in-depth video training on why life coaching is a billion dollar industry, and what you need to know about getting started… if you enjoy a good video! 🙂

 How to become a life coach step 2: Get some training and ideally get certified!